 - a set consisting of an engine and an alternator.
 The main difference between the gensets is in the type of fuel their motor is using.
 The main three motor types for portable models are gasoline

-to choosing portable generators, but our quick selection recommendations are the following.
+of portable generators.
+Our quick selection recommendations are the following.
 If you are not expecting to use your device frequently, you may consider a gasoline-fueled

 genset, which is the cheapest among all types.
+It also the least reliable though.
 If you plan to use your genset frequently, such as on jobsite, your best bet is a diesel

 model.
-It may cost several times more than a gas model, but diesels have the highest efficiency and reliability.
-Finally, if you don't want to store by your home large amount of gasoline or diesel, and prefer a fuel with practically unlimited shelf life which can be available during a blackout, I would consider a propane
+It will cost several times more than a gas model, but diesels have the highest efficiency and reliability.
+However, remember that getting gas or diesel can be a problem during a blackout.
+If you don't want to store by your home large amount of fuel, and prefer a fuel with practically unlimited shelf life which can be available during a blackout, consider propane

 DuroStar 4000 W peak/ 3500 W rated portable.
 120 V outlets, 12 hours run time per tankful at half load; OHV engine; emissions meet EPA.